Discover more from The Split

 A few years ago, Chinese ecommerce upstart Pinduoduo was adamant it would never expand outside the country.
 Only a few years later, it now has more active buyers in China than Alibaba and its new US ecommerce platform Temu launched last week.
 I'll walk through what I'm seeing so far below.

 Yesterday we did Banana Talent Drop #2.
 It features 29 folks open to exploring new roles.
 If you're looking to make your next move or adding to your team, check the details below.
-I also got a ton of new subscribers from Instagram last week - would love it if anyone can share where you found us from!
+I also got a ton of new subscribers from Instagram last week - I would love it if anyone who came from Instagram can share where you found us from!

 I have a family wedding this week, so don't expect an email from me on Thursday.
 See you next Tuesday!